Cray-HPE/docs-csm/background/cray_site_init_files.md

 <a name="csi-hmn_connections.json-notes"></a>
 ### CSI `hmn_connections.json` Notes

+TODO this warning is out of place here.
+It belongs in the install chapter when preparing to call `csi` with the configuration payload.

 If you see warnings from `csi config init` that are similar to the warning messages below, it means that CSI encountered an unknown piece of hardware in the `hmn_connections.json` file.
 If you do not see this message you can move on to sub-step 2.

 ```json